AManlangit/Fintech/Coinbase.md

 * Incorporated on January 01, 2000

-* Who are the founders of the company?
+* Founders of the company are Brian Armstrong and Fred Ehrsam

 * How did the idea for the company (or project) come about?